ArchAngel776/tictactoe/README.md

-# tictactoe
+# TicTacToe

 Simple graphics desktop TicTacToe game written in Python.
-This is a part of my school project on MiTP subject
+This is a part of my school project on MiTP subject.